sptrakesh/sptrakesh.github.io/Writerside/topics/nghttp2/nghttp2-framework.md

 * Block the main thread until a stop/kill signal is received.
 * Stop the server when a signal is received.

+**Note:** If using the framework to implement a *static file server*, note that using the `nghttp2-asio::file_generator_cb` pushes blocking file IO operation to the server thread(s).
+For better concurrency, it is advisable to read the file into the response body in the worker thread.

 ### Additional customisation
 A couple of additional extension features are available.